 The plumbing inside a mobile home is pretty much the same is it is for any site-built home.
 Each fixture has (or should have) individual shut-off valves.
-Shut-off valves at the toilet, under the sinks and even at the water heater can be used to turn off the water supply for that particular fixture.
+Shut-off valves in the toilet, under the sinks and even at the water heater can be used to turn off the water supply for that particular fixture.

-But shutting off the main water supply in a mobile home can be a little more difficult than in a site-built house because mobile homes are raised up off the ground and the shut-off valves often come in from under the house, where they are protected.
+But shutting off the main water supply in a mobile home can be a little more difficult than in a site-built house because mobile homes are raised up off the ground, and the shut-off valves often come in from under the house, where they are protected.

 The location of the main shut-off can vary, so it is just a matter of checking various locations to find the valve.

 Where can you find the main water supply?

 Look for the main shut-off valve where the water main ties into the mobile home water line.
 There should be a gate valve or ball valve at this location.
 Getting to it is another story.
 If you are lucky, there is a section of easily removable siding nearby that you can just unscrew or slide out of the way to get to the shut-off valve.
 Sometimes there may be a vent nearby that you can remove to reach the shut-off valve.
 Another way is to just climb under the mobile home to find the shut-off valve and then turn it off.

 The shut-off valve may be located somewhere in the yard outside the mobile home.
 You find this more in colder areas where a stop-and-waste valve is installed somewhere before the water main runs in under the home.
 Examine any yard or irrigation boxes you find in the yard.
 Stop-and-waste valves require a meter key to shutting them off, so make sure you have one handy for emergencies.